blotoutio/sdk-js/docs/api.md

 ```

 ## capturePersonal
-Same as method above (`capture`) this one is used to record developer events.
-Main difference is that this one should be used when you are sending personal information to the server.
-This payload will be encrypted on client side so that no personal data can be seen while going to the server or even on the server without appropriate permissions.
+Same as the method above (`capture`) `capturePersonal` is used to record developer events.
+The main difference is that `capturePersonal` should be used when you are sending personal information to the server.
+This payload will be encrypted on the client-side so that no personal data can be seen while going to the server or even on the server without appropriate permissions.

-By default, if no options is provided, payload will be marked as `PII`.
+By default, if no options are provided, the payload will be marked as `PII`.

 #### Input
 `trends('capturePersonal', eventName, [additionalData], [options])`